NoLongerBreathedIn/approximateNN/README.md

 `ann_save.h` contains a definition of `save_t` (the save data structure) and a declaration of functions to free, read, and write a `save_t`.

-`compare_results.c` is a test to ensure that the OpenCL and pure C versions give the same result.

 `compute.cl` contains the OpenCL code.

 `ftype.h` contains code to enable easy switching between float and double (separate compilation necessary).

-`gpu_comp.c` contains code to setup and teardown OpenCL.
-`gpu_comp.h` contains declarations.

 `ocl2c.h` is used to convert OpenCL C to regular C.